uhlerlab/image2reg/README.md

 ---

 ## Reproducing the paper results
 The following description summarizes the steps to reproduce the results presented in the paper.
+To avoid long-run times (due to e.g. the large-scale screen to identify impactful gene perturbations), intermediate results can be downloaded from the referenced data resources mentioned above.

 ### 1. Data preprocessing